Future looks bright for museum after £4.5m revamp

 FWP has extensive experience in project and cost management across a wide range of sectors.
 Over more than six decades, the firm has played an important role in delivering iconic developments across the UK.

-It is currently working on the conversation of a former magistrates court building in the centre of Preston, using all its design experience working on historic and sensitive sites to turn Amounderness House into a modern and flexible workspace hub.
+It is currently working on the conversion of a former magistrates court building in the centre of Preston, using all its design experience working on historic and sensitive sites to turn Amounderness House into a modern and flexible workspace hub.

 FWP has also helped successfully deliver a number of National Trust and National Lottery Heritage Funded-supported conservation, restoration and regeneration programmes over the last five years.